StopClickBait/SCB-Backend/backend/README.md

 # API Routes
 The following routes have to do with retreiving articles.
 All are working as specified as of 6/25/17, tested with Postman.
 Note that scb is simply what I have for the local server in the hosts file.
-Substitute the IP address or whatever mapping you have for teh local server during dev.
+Substitute the IP address or whatever mapping you have for the local server during dev.
 By default, that IP address is `192.168.123.10`.

 | Verb | Route | Result |
 | ------ | ------ | ------ |